 Overcooked 2 is Team17’s sequel to the 2016 game Overcooked.
 This time around they have expanded on the experience in every way by adding a host of new features like online multiplayer, new stages and a brand new story.

 The game starts off at a slow pace, but then it speeds up a bit and within no time really starts to challenge you.
 The variations of the different locations in Overcooked 2 are brilliant, like when you travel in the food truck.
 You will see that each level is very unique and different from the other.
 The main objective of the game is to prepare meals for the customers, orders to complete are given at the top left of the screen, you will be on a strict time limit which is displayed at the bottom right of the screen.
-Getting as many points as you can will help you get the amount of stars you want.
-At the end of each level you are given a rank which determines the amount of stars you receive.
+Getting as many points as you can help towards getting the number of stars you want.
+At the end of each level, you are given a rank which determines the number of stars you receive.